Stay Competitive: How to Create A SaaS Marketing Budget

 1. Revenue Based Budgeting

 There are two revenue-based methods you can use.
 On the one hand, you can budget by Annual Recurring Revenue (ARR).
 This is the total revenue generated from active subscriptions in a given year.
-You can predict future earnings based on active subscriptions.
+Based on active subscriptions, you can predict future earnings.

 To calculate ARR, you first need to calculate your Monthly Recurring Revenue (MRR).
 Simply multiply the number of monthly subscribers by the average revenue per user (ARPU).
 For example, if you have 150 users on a $ 75-per-month plan, the monthly revenue is $11,250.